cyburns/rn-app-template/README.md

 ## Run using CLI

 - **Fork** and **Clone** Repository.
 Work from your feature branch.
 Push changes to master and open a PR.
 Master is proctected by at least one code review.

-- Please refer to the Seatr Figma board for design choices.
-Default styles and colors can be found in constants/Styles.ts and constants/Colors.ts and accesed by importing them.

 - Open the project directory.
 - Install dependencies.